 The IBO’s first paper, Monitoring Through Community Science: Anna’s Hummingbird Winter Range Expansion into Idaho, was written by Jessica J. Pollock, Heidi Ware Carlisle, Heather M. Hayes and Bryce W. Robinson.

 The researchers found that the birds’ range expansion isn’t due to climate change alone.
 Rather, the birds have thrived because they are well-suited for human-created habitats like cultivated yards and gardens.
-Another interesting aspect of the paper, said Ware Carlisle, IBO education and outreach director, is that researchers relied on citizen scientists – local birdwatchers – to spot hummingbirds and collect data.
+Researchers relied on citizen scientists – local birdwatchers – to spot hummingbirds and collect data, said Ware Carlisle, IBO education and outreach director.

 “A true community effort,” said Ware Carlisle.